 John discovered couples don’t trip and fall into a happy relationship.
 While a couple may fall in love, in order for love to last, specific requirements must be met.
-Most notably is the 5/1 ratio.
+Most notable is the 5/1 ratio.
 Happy, stable couples have a consistent pattern of five positive interactions for every negative one.
 This is why soft landings work.
 Soft landings provide space for couples to reduce love deficits.
 This is done in three primary ways.
 Happy couples renew love by:

-- Filling their partner’s love-bank.
+- Filling their partner’s love bank.

 - Creating moments of connectication.